 All websites feature the inherent organization that make browsing possible, but legal search providers excel at it.
-For instance, Lexis Advance allows researchers to browse either by source or by topic (as defined by the LexisNexis editors).
+For instance, Lexis Advance allows researchers to browse by source, jurisdiction, or topic (as defined by the LexisNexis editors).
 By browsing by topic, researchers can find authorities related to a specific subtopic of the law.
 Similarly, by browsing by source, researchers can identify specific sources of interest.
 West, Bloomberg, and other legal information providers follow similar schemes.
 However, not only do the publishers provide organization, but many of the legal sources, such as topically-organized codes, contain their own inherent structure.
 Thus, a good legal researcher can sometimes find what she needs just by clicking through a legal search platform.

 Figure 5.3.3: Browsing on Lexis Advance.
-Click here for screencast: http://youtu.be/1e3JCHGbDuk.
+Click here for screencast: https://youtu.be/GdMXDAh0C78.
 Reprinted from LexisNexis with permission.
-Copyright 2015 LexisNexis.
+Copyright 2016 LexisNexis.
 All rights reserved.